RULES ARE FOR ALL DIVISIONS AND WILL BE STRICTLY ENFORCED

 after one complete lap will be required to go to the rear of the

-the pits for mechanical repairs because of a caution before the
+enters the pits for mechanical repairs because of a caution before

-first lap is scored and is able to re-enter the race track before
+the first lap is scored and is able to re-enter the race track

-the 1 lap to go signal, said car will be allowed to regain its starting
+before the 1 lap to go signal, said car will be allowed to regain

-position.
-After the "ONE TO GO" signal, all cars coming
+its starting position.
+After the "ONE TO GO" signal,

-at any time.
-If an official cant repair the car you must go
+track at any time.
+If an official cant repair the car you

-to the pit area for repairs.
-Failure to abide by this rule will
+must go to the pit area for repairs.
+Failure to abide by this

-result in the car being restarted at the tail-end of the field.
+rule will result in the car being restarted at the tail-end of

 rear.
 If you have to go to the pit area after the initial start

-position back within reason When the lineup is rest and one to go
+your position back within reason When the lineup is rest and one

-is given you must start on the rear.
-Cars will be allowed to enter
+to go is given you must start on the rear.
+Cars will be allowed

-or leave the track in Turn 1 only.
-If the pit-area is blocked, the
+to enter or leave the track in Turn 1 only.
+If the pit-area is

 Any loose parts such as; sheet metal, bumpers, hoods, deck lids

-other mechanical parts and/or excessive emission of smoke or steam
+or other mechanical parts and/or excessive emission of smoke or

-and any leakage of any fluids shall all be deemed reason for ejection
+steam and any leakage of any fluids shall all be deemed reason

-from the racing event.
-In the case of ejection due to these conditions,
+for ejection from the racing event.
+In the case of ejection due

 All cars are subject to inspection by track officials at any time.